 You will come out of surgery wearing gauze and a support bra.
 You should be up and around the day of surgery to prevent blood clots in the legs.
 Your breasts will feel sore the first few days after surgery.
 This discomfort is generally well-controlled with pain medication.

-Though everyone heals at a different pace, you can expect your recovery to roughly follow this general time line:
+Though everyone heals at a different pace, you can expect your recovery if one follows the post operative instructions which roughly may be seen this general time line:

 Within a few days